DIARY - Italy to February 29

 Treasury announces sale of 6-month BOT bills, with relative amounts to be auctioned on Jan.
 29.

-Turin, Compagnia di San Paolo presents 2020 programmatic lines with President Francesco Profumo, Secretaryo General Alberto Anfossi (0945 GMT).
+Turin, Compagnia di San Paolo presents 2020 programmatic lines with President Francesco Profumo, Secretary General Alberto Anfossi (0945 GMT).

 Treasury announces sale of BTP and CCTeu bonds, with relative amounts to be auctioned on Jan.
 30.